 So, it's no wonder you want to emulate Iniesta's style of play and learn how to play like he does.

-Iniesta is an understated type of player.
+Iniesta is an understated type of soccer player.
 He's not flashy let's say like Cristiano Ronaldo.
 Iniesta moves, dribbles and passes the ball with an ease and grace.
 He plays smart and simple soccer.
 He knows what he wants to do with the ball before he gets it, but can make adjustments if he's pressure.
 He doesn't panic on the ball but will use his body to sheld it or spin away from pressure.
 He makes it all look very easy, as most of the greats in the game of soccer do.
 Although small in stature, he uses his body excpetional well to shield the ball.
 You rarely see him lose possession of the ball.

 But underneath this smooth, calm and understated style of play is a maestro, a genius, and a deadly player on the ball.
 He is a player who makes that killer pass and scores that game winning goal whether it's in the Champions League versus Chelsea or the World Cup final.